Contrary to popular belief, even hospitals with electronic health records (EHRs) have information silos—and lots of paper in those information silos.

 Just think about all of the faxed physician orders and lab results that still exist despite EHRs.
 While these paper documents sit on a machine or in someone's inbox, other providers are unaware of them, which creates costly inefficiencies and delays in care.

-In fact, according to The Paperless Project1, large organizations lose a document every 12 seconds, and each lost document costs from $350-$700—not to mention the potential cost to patient care.
+In fact, according to The Paperless Project1, large organizations lose a document every 12 seconds, and each lost document costs between $350 to $700—not to mention the potential cost to patient care.

 On the other hand, capturing paper documents like physician orders or lab results electronically at the point of entry establishes efficient workflows that quickly place up-to-date information in the EHR.
 This data driven strategy gives providers a common, online view of each patient's records, which results in improved care collaboration before, during and after a hospital visit.